CenterForSecureAndDependableSystems/freertos-riscv-typed/README.md

 ```

 Tag regions must completely overlap with a normal region (they can be smaller,
-but can't go past either boundary).
+but can't go past the beginning or end of the normal region).
 Address space with no tag region mapped to it
 will ignore tag operations and should report back `0x0` if an instruction tries
 to load a tag.